 How does digital process signature analysis

-Sciemetric is the only company that enables in-depth analysis and visualization of digital process signatures in manufacturing, in real-time.
-Our analytics tools allow users to overlay and compare digital signatures in large or small populations—from thousands of parts right down to a single part history.
+Sciemetric is the only company that enables in-depth, real-time analysis and visualization of digital process signatures in manufacturing.
+Our digital pass/fail analysis tools allow users to overlay and compare digital signatures in large or small populations—from thousands of parts right down to a single part history.

-According to our customers, it’s the fastest way to access and view complex data to:
+According to our customers, industrial process analysis the fastest way to access and view complex data to:

 - Provide Traceability: Quickly determine the “how” and “why” of any issue that is affecting quality or compliance with customer requirements or regulatory standards.